godotengine/godot/CONTRIBUTING.md

 Everything referred to hereafter as "bug" also applies for feature requests.

-If you are reporting a new issue, you will make our life much simpler (and the fix come much sooner) by following those guidelines:
+If you are reporting a new issue, you will make our life much simpler (and the fix come much sooner) by following these guidelines:

 #### Search first in the existing database